lasradoVinod/Practice/README.md

 New Year Chaos:
 Hacker rank problem with the same name has met the same fate as TR1 and ANKPAL.
 Could not beat time for test case 6 and 8.
 On the other hand this code is proof that getchar_unlocked is faster than any other method to get input data as this allowed me to pass two test cases.

+AnD: Another Hacker Rank problem named Append and Delete.